Harry Potter und der Stein der Weisen

 Translated by Klaus Fritz, whose skillful adaptation set the tone for the entire German series, the edition features distinctive cover artwork by Sabine Wilharm that remains iconic among collectors.

 Carlsen Verlag also issued special bookseller’s editions for the later German Harry Potter titles—books 5 (Harry Potter und der Orden des Phönix), 6 (Harry Potter und der Halbblutprinz), and 7 (Harry Potter und die Heiligtümer des Todes).
-These featured alternative dust jackets, distinct from the standard retail versions, making them sought-after collector’s items.
-It’s believed that only 100 copies of the alternative German dust jacket for Harry Potter und die Heiligtümer des Todes exist.
+Books 5 and 7 were released with a brown paper cover design to create excitement for fans without revealing the cover artwork.
+Exact figures of the print runs for these books is unconfirmed, however, the publisher has said that as a rule 2,000-3,000 copies were always printed.

 Notably, Carlsen involved the German Harry Potter fan community in selecting these later cover designs.
 Through public online voting, fans chose from multiple proposed covers, an innovative approach that generated excitement and ensured the final designs resonated deeply with readers.
+The alternative dust jackets for Half-Blood Prince and Deathly Hallows were released and these are scarce to find, although the cover for Half-Blood Prince seems to be much more common in commerce.
+The winning covers were then used for the trade editions.
+The alternative dust jacket for Harry Potter und die Heiligtümer des Todes was released separately and is extremely rare, it’s believed that only around 100 copies of this jacket exist, although that is unconfirmed.

 J.K.
 Rowling’s Signing Events in Germany